Skip the mall pretzels, homemade soft pretzels are delicous. Crispy and golden brown on the outside and fluffy and chewy on the inside.

 - kosher salt

-- Combine water, sugar, salt, and yeast in a stand mixer.
-Let sit 5-10 minutes or until foamy.
+- In a stand mixer, combine water, sugar, salt, and yeast.
+Let sit for 5-10 minutes or until foamy.

-- Add 2 cups flour and the butter to the yeast mixture.
-With a dough hook, mix on low.
-Continue adding flour a bit at a time until combined.
+- Add 2 cups flour and melted butter to the yeast mixture.
+Mix on low with a dough hook.
+Gradually add more until the dough is combined.

-- Knead in the mixer with the hook until the dough is smooth, about 5 minutes (or knead on the counter by hand about 10 minutes).
+- Knead the dough with a dough hook in the mixer until the dough is smooth, about 5 minutes or knead by hand on the counter for 10 minutes.

-- Remove the dough, place in an oiled bowl and cover.
-Set in a warm place and allow to rise 60 minutes or until the dough has doubled.
+- Place the dough in an oiled bowl, cover, and set in a warm place to rise for 60 minutes, or until the dough has doubled in size.

 - Preheat the oven to 450°F and line baking pans with parchment paper.
-Bring water and baking soda to a boil.
+In a large pot, bring water and baking soda to a boil.

-- Divide dough into 8 pieces and roll each piece into a 24" rope.
-Form the dough into a "U" shape.
-Cross the two ends over each other and fold down to the bottom of the U to form a pretzel shape.
-Repeat with remaining pretzels.
+- Divide dough into 8 equal pieces and roll each piece into a 24-inch rope.
+Shape each rope into a pretzel by forming a "U" shape and crossing the two ends over each other, then folding them down to the bottom of the "U".
+Repeat with the remaining dough.

-- Gently place pretzels on a large spatula and lower into the boiling water.
-Let boil 10-15 seconds.
-Gently lift out of the water, let excess drip off and place on prepared pan allowing at least 2" between pretzels.
+- Gently place the pretzels on a large spatula and lower them into the boiling water.
+Boil for 10-15 seconds, then gently lift them out of the water and let excess drip off.
+Place the pretzels on the prepared baking pans, leaving at least 2-inches between them.